ruben-s/openresty-test/README.md

 Starting point:
 - [docker file](https://github.com/openresty/docker-openresty/blob/master/bullseye/Dockerfile.fat) from openresty docker repo for Debian bullseye fat
 - adding lua plugins with opm according to [instructions](https://github.com/openresty/docker-openresty#opm)
+    - list of available plugins to be installed via opm on [https://opm.openresty.org/](https://opm.openresty.org/)
 - list of lua plugins: as available in the observed bitnami based implementation (i.e. no versions of said lua plugins are defined)
 - add config for resouce server to be proxied